veith4f/pxeinstall/hostconf/README.md

 Certificates
 =======================
 Put any pre-existing key (key.pem) and certificate (cert.pem) into cert folder or generate with the following command.
+The generated certificate will have CN=hostconf.domain.tld and the IP address of first network device as subjectAltName.
 ```
 make cert
 ```